utshomax/postman-docs/src/pages/docs/collaborating-in-postman/private-api-network/private-network-requests.md

 ### Requesting to add an API from the workbench

 [API Editors](/docs/collaborating-in-postman/roles-and-permissions/#api-roles) can request to add APIs to your Private API Network from the workbench.
-API Network Managers and Folder Managers can [add an API](/docs/collaborating-in-postman/private-api-network/organizing-private-network/#adding-an-api-from-the-workbench).
+API Network Managers and Folder Managers can [add an API from the workbench](/docs/collaborating-in-postman/private-api-network/organizing-private-network/#adding-an-api-from-the-workbench).

 > An API's editor must [publish a version of the API](/docs/collaborating-in-postman/private-api-network/organizing-private-network/#publishing-specific-api-versions) before you can add it to your Private API Network.